Two classic signs of covenant confusion are: (1) you interpret repentance as turning from sin and (2) you think repenting will get God to forgive you.

-Thank God for the cross that changed everything!
+Thank God for the cross!
 In the old covenant, God’s blessings were conditional on you humbling, praying, seeking, and turning.
-(Phew!
-What if you only did three of those things?
+(What if you only did three of those things?
 Would you get three-quarter forgiveness?)
 But in the new covenant, God’s blessings are poured out on us on account of Jesus:

 Praise be to the God and Father of our Lord Jesus Christ, who has blessed us in the heavenly realms with every spiritual blessing in Christ.
-(Eph 1:3)
+(Ephesians 1:3)

-Here’s a question to see if you have been paying attention.
-If we have been blessed with “every spiritual blessing in Christ,” what blessings remain for us outside of Christ?
+Here’s a question to see if you have been paying attention: If we have been blessed with “every spiritual blessing in Christ,” what blessings remain for us outside of Christ?
 None!
 Starting with salvation, every blessing comes to us by grace through faith.
-Every.
-Single.
-Blessing.

 So with Jesus as our secure foundation, how do we define repentance?
-Since I have compared the old- and new covenant definitions in another post, I just want to give you a simple picture.
-Here it is…
+I have compared the old- and new covenant definitions in another article.
+Today I want to give you a picture:

 In the old covenant, repentance implied a turning from, as in “turn from sin.”
 But in the new, repentance means a turning to, as in “turn to God.”
 Here’s Paul: